 > Online ‘CEF’ procedure

-Students from 33 countries have to use the online ‘CEF’ procedure offered by the government agency Campus France to apply to a French university and get a student visa.
-Campus France offers information and advice of different university programmes and your application procedure, and will process your application, verify your qualifications and schedule language tests.
+Students from 33 countries have to use the online CEF procedure offered by the government agency Campus France to apply to a French university and get a student visa.
+Campus France offers information and advice of different university programs and your application procedure.
+They also process your application, verify your qualifications, and schedule language tests.
 They also have worldwide offices you can visit.

 If you come from one of the following countries, click on the link to begin the process by creating your personal file: